Updated: Apr 20

 These trends lead homeowners and property investors to consider the wide range of remodeling and home improvement projects that improve a home’s accessibility: from inexpensive lighting upgrades to complete bathroom overhauls.

 Aging Texas Well is a government initiative focused on helping older Texans live a higher quality of life across a number of areas crucial to aging well.
-Their recent brief on access to safe, affordable housing for older Texans points to a sharp contrast between the high growth expected in demand but an inadequate supply of appropriate housing choices.
+Their recent brief on access to safe, affordable housing for older Texans points to a sharp contrast between the high growth expected in demand and an inadequate supply of appropriate housing choices.

-While staying at home is still far cheaper, and some say healthier, than institutional alternatives, it can be a significant cost to absorb, especially for those on fixed incomes.
+While staying at home is still far cheaper, and some say healthier, than institutional alternatives, it can be a high cost to absorb, especially for those on fixed incomes.
 Fortunately, Medicare Part B can help aging Americans get a proper assessment to determine which remodeling projects are necessary, and Medicare Part C can help pay for the work.

 Where to start?
-While a qualified occupational therapist will be able to make specific recommendations on a case-by-case basis, certain general recommendations from the National Institute of Health can be helpful to most everyone:
+While a qualified occupational therapist will be able to make specific recommendations on a case-by-case basis, certain general recommendations from the National Institute of Health can be helpful to almost everyone:

-· Use door and faucet handles that are easier to use
+Use door and faucet handles that are easier to use.

-· Install grab bars in the tub, shower, and beside the toilet
+Install grab bars in the tub, shower, and beside the toilet.

-· Use night lights and install light switches at the tops and bottoms of stairs
+Use night lights and install light switches at the tops and bottoms of stairs.

-· Install a ramp to the front door with handrails
+Install a ramp to the front door with handrails.

 Advantage Waste Disposal